HHS/simpler-grants-gov/CONTRIBUTING_EXTERNAL.md

 ### Security and Responsible Disclosure Policy

-The Centers for Medicare & Medicaid Services is committed to ensuring the security of the American public by protecting their information from unwarranted disclosure.
+The Department of Health and Human Services is committed to ensuring the security of the American public by protecting their information from unwarranted disclosure.
 We want security researchers to feel comfortable reporting vulnerabilities they have discovered so we can fix them and keep our